yuzisun/ai-gateway/CONTRIBUTING.md

 # Local development of Envoy AI Gateway project

-First of all, there are only two minimal prerequisites to contribute to the project:
+First of all, there are only three minimal prerequisites to contribute to the project:
-* The latest Go toolchain.
+* The latest Go toolchain
-* `make` commands.
+* `make`
+* `docker`

 which we assume you already have installed on your machine.